Skip to main content

 Detailed advice on structure:

 2) Paragraph on your Research Interests, featuring your dissertation as the star example.
 Cut this down to 2-4 sentences describing the high points: the texts you work with, the main argument/topic in 1 sentence, and your theoretical orientation if you want.
 If you’re concerned that you’re selling your dissertation short, and you simply must tell them more, then refer your reader to a 1 page abstract (please, no longer) that you can enclose with the rest of the application.
 In this paragraph, convey a sense of why your work needs doing.
-Don’t say “this study has never been done” but rather why it’s important to do now: if you think it should interest people who work on literary theory, ancient philosophy, science, now’s the time to say so.
+Don’t say “this study has never been done” but rather why it’s important to do now: if you think it should interest people who work on literary theory, philosophy, science, now’s the time to say so.
 In the eyes of the committee, breadth and excitement about your research bode well for your teaching persona and collegial potential.

 6) Closing.
 Interview contact information over the holidays.